 - A young woman's ability to reproduce starts when she begins to menstruate.

 - Puberty begins and ends at different ages for different people.

-- Everybody's body changes at it's own pace.
+- Everyone's body changes at its own pace.

 - During puberty many people begin to develop sexual and romantic feelings.

 - Contraception can prevent fertilization and pregnancy.

 - Sexual orientation is just one part of who a person is.

 - People of all sexual orientations can have fulfilling relationships.

 - Biological sex refers to whether a person has male or female genitals and/or chromosomes.